 I'm also pretty excited about marmosets.

-The two main lines of my PhD work focused on:
+In my PhD, the two main lines of work focused on:

 - Building better models of auditory cortical computation, using advances in deep learning.